isc-projects/bind9/doc/notes/notes-9.16.30.rst

 Bug Fixes
 ~~~~~~~~~

-- Key files were updated every time the ``dnssec-policy`` key manager ran,
+- Key files were updated every time the ``dnssec-policy`` key manager
-  whether the metadata has changed or not.
-BIND now checks if changes were
+  ran, whether the metadata had changed or not. :iscman:`named` now
-  applied before writing out the key files. :gl:`#3302`.
+  checks whether changes were applied before writing out the key files.
+  :gl:`#3302`

 - DNSSEC-signed catalog zones were not being processed correctly.
 This
-  has been fixed. :gl:`#3380`.
+  has been fixed. :gl:`#3380`